ofeliahantoiu/roast-my-code/src/README.md

-# RoastMyCode 🍖
+# RoastMyCode

 A Windows desktop application that uses AI to roast your code with dark and smart humor.
 Capture your device camera, upload files, or type your code directly to get entertaining feedback from an AI assistant.

 ## Features

 - **AI-Powered Code Roasting**: Get humorous and witty feedback on your code
-- **Camera Integration**: Capture screenshots of you camera directly from the app
+- **Camera Integration**: Capture screenshots of your camera directly from the app
 - **File Upload**: Upload code files for roasting
 - **Text-to-Speech**: Have the AI responses read aloud
 - **Dark/Light Theme**: Toggle between themes for comfortable coding